Back to menu

 CIL XIV, 15; EDR147055.

 A bit surprising are the contents of a funerary inscription from the Isola Sacra necropolis of Portus.
 It records the burial of the foster-child, Atenius, of Aurelius Crescens, centurio from the third cohort, and his wife Iulia Manteiane.
-We must assume that the entire family lived in Portus, but surely not in the castra.
-They had probably rented an apartment or lived with family for the duration of the service in the harbour.
+Perhaps the mother had rented an apartment or lived with relatives, because of the child's illness and to be close to the father.
+The father would have lived in the castra or with his wife and son.

 D(is) M(anibus)